 Study In Italy

-What are the limited-access and open-access faculties in Italy?
+What are open admission faculties in Italy?

-Open admission faculties allow students to enroll without having to pass an entrance exam.
 These degree programs have no fixed limit on the number of students who can enroll, making admission easier.
-This means that anyone who meets the general admission requirements could apply and be admitted.

 The most common open admission faculties in Italy include: